william-j-pyle/hex-card/README.md

 If a light entity is assigned to the button, then:

-- the CSS variable `--button-card-light-color` will contain the current light color
+- the CSS variable `--hex-card-light-color` will contain the current light color
-- the CSS variable `--button-card-light-color-no-temperature` will contain the current light without the temperature
+- the CSS variable `--hex-card-light-color-no-temperature` will contain the current light without the temperature

 You can use them both in other parts of the button.
 When off, it will be set to `var(--paper-item-icon-color)`